bytedance/primus/examples/input-kafka-text/README.md

 start working and the execution can be verified by checking the logs or Primus UI as shown in [quickstart](../../docs/primus-quickstart.md).

-> Notes:
->  1. This example needs to be stopped manually by either deleting the Kubernetes Pods or killing the YARN application.
->  2. This example cannot be rerun without cleaning Kafka offsets.
+> Notes: This example cannot be rerun without cleaning Kafka offsets.

 ```bash
 # Submit